One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Experiments

 In this section, we evaluate UniTTab using different datasets and downstream tasks.
-We use the same architecture for all the datasets, with the only difference being the number of fields ($k$) and the length ($t$) of the time series, which depend on the dataset.
-Specifically, indipendently of the dataset, we always use 1 self-attention layer with 8 heads in the Field Transformer, and 12 self-attention layers with 12 heads each in the Sequence Transformer.
-For a fair comparison, the total number of parameters of UniTTab was kept approximately the same as in TabBERT (see \cref{sec:hyperparameters} for more details).
-We use four different size datasets of tabular time series: the Pollution Dataset and the Transaction Dataset, taken from \cite{TabBERT}, the PKDD’99 Financial Dataset \cite{Berka-Dataset} and our Real Bank Account Transaction Dataset (in short, RBAT Dataset).
-In the latter, each time series is composed of three different row types (i.e., $n = |T| = 3$, see \cref{sec.Preliminaries}).
-The other three datasets have only one row type ($n = |T| = 1$), thus, in all the experiments but those on the RBAT Dataset, we use only one projection matrix in \cref{eq.row-specific-transform}. {\em All} the four datasets are composed of tabular data with both numerical and categorical fields (see \cref{sec:Dataset-statistics} for more details).
-In all the experiments, the models are first pre-trained using self-supervision (\cref{sec.Method}) and then evaluated using a dataset specific (supervised) downstream task.
+We use the same architecture for all the datasets, with the only difference being the number of fields ($k$) and the length ($t$) of the time series, which depend on the specific dataset and the adopted evaluation protocol.
+Specifically, independently of the dataset, we always use only one self-attention layer with 8 heads in the Field Transformer, and 12 self-attention layers with 12 heads each in the Sequence Transformer.
+For a fair comparison, the total number of parameters of UniTTab was kept approximately the same as in TabBERT (see \Cref{sec:hyperparameters} for more details).
+We use five different-size datasets of time series of heterogeneous tabular data: the Pollution Dataset \citep{PollutionDataset}, the Transaction Dataset \citep{TabBERT} (both adopted by TabBERT), the PKDD’99 Financial Dataset \citep{Berka-Dataset}, the Age2 dataset \citep{Age2}, and our Real Bank Account Transaction Dataset (in short, RBAT Dataset).
+In the latter, each time series is composed of three different row types (i.e., $n = |T| = 3$, see \Cref{sec.Preliminaries}).
+The other four datasets have only one row type ($n = |T| = 1$), thus, in all the experiments but those on the RBAT Dataset, we use only one projection matrix in \Cref{eq.row-specific-transform}.
+All the five datasets are composed of tabular data with both numerical and categorical fields (see \Cref{sec:Dataset-statistics} for more details).
+In all the experiments, the Deep Learning based models are first pre-trained using self-supervision (\Cref{sec.Method}) and then evaluated using a dataset specific (supervised) downstream task, while standard Machine Learning methods are directly trained on the downstream task training set.
+Moreover, to enable a fair comparison with other methods tested on the Pollution Dataset and the Transaction Dataset, we follow the protocol defined in \citep{TabBERT} for the downstream task definition and the training/testing partitions.
+However, since the stride used in \citep{TabBERT} to extract the time series from the Pollution Dataset leads to a partial information leak between the training and the testing data of the downstream task, we additionally use a different training/testing partition for this dataset, which we call ``our partition'', while we use the term ``original partition'' to refer to the initial split adopted in \citep{TabBERT} and in other works (see \Cref{sec:setting} for more details).
+Finally, for the other three datasets, we define the details of the corresponding downstream tasks and the training/testing partitions in \Cref{sec:setting}.